Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 Bounty descendants on both islands have another problem: headaches.

 Migraine affects approximately 12 percent of the Caucasian population worldwide, but among Bounty descendants, the number jumps to 23 percent—with approximately 12 percent of males and 33 percent of females afflicted.
 This prevalence, combined with their history and living situation, makes the children of the mutiny very attractive to scientists.

 Migraine may also be linked to Lewis Carroll's famous story, Alice in Wonderland, in which Alice drinks a liquid that makes her grow many times her size and eats a cookie that shrinks her to tiny proportions.
 Migraine sufferers may recognize this description as some possible symptoms of the disorder including micropsia and macropsia, or perceiving objects to be much smaller or larger than they really are.
 Some theorize that Alice in Wonderland author Lewis Carroll suffered migraines and wrote his experiences into his story.
 The book’s connection to migraine is so famous that today the related symptoms are commonly known as "Alice in Wonderland Syndrome."

-This tartan designed by Stephen C Thomas is intended to be used by those wishing to raise Migraine awareness.
+This tartan designed by Thomas C Stephens is intended to be used by those wishing to raise Migraine awareness.